wilsonliaows/docs/connectors-design-guide.md

 Here's an example of a trigger subtitle definition.

 ```
-subtitle: "New or updated candidate in Greenhouse"
+subtitle: "Triggers when a candidate is created or updated in Greenhouse"
 ```

 This results in the trigger subtitle below.